 Rhaegar reported back that all he found was the knight’s shield in a tree.
 And that’s where the story seemingly ends.
 Only, Rhaegar almost certainly lied.
 What he actually discovered that it was this tiny, young, beautiful, brave Stark girl that had stood up for her loyal bannerman.
 Rhaegar didn’t turn her in.
 Beyond probably being awed by her, Rhaegar also knew his father was too lost to see what this was.
 It was an act of love and honor for a bannerman.
 The Mad King likely would have had her arrested or executed for treason, not only killing her but setting off a potential war with the North.

 It’s why, when Rhaegar won the joust himself, he bypassed his own wife Elia and named the heroic Lyanna the Queen of Love and Beauty, for she had been the mystery knight of the tournament.

 When you factor in that Rhaegar had made her weep, and that he was the handsome crown prince—a man everyone loved and admired, the man who was good at everything he did—you have the beginnings of their doomed love.

-Lyanna was the “Knight of the Laughing Tree,” a secret Rhaegar learned and kept for her safety, and he fell in love with her for it, and she fell in love with him.
+Lyanna was the “Knight of the Laughing Tree,” a secret Rhaegar learned and kept for her safety.
+And he fell in love with her for it, as she fell in love with him.
 It’s why she stole away with Rhaegar a short time later, and why he had the Kingsguard protect her during Robert’s Rebellion.
 She was the love of his life, and she was carrying his child.
 The rightful heir to the throne.

-(Not to mention Rhaegar was obsessed with the prophecy of the prince that was promised, the one whose song would be that of ice and fire—and a Stark and Targaryen child would truly be of ice and fire.)
+(It probably didn’t hurt Rhaegar was obsessed with the prophecy of the prince that was promised, the one whose song would be that of ice and fire.
+A Stark and Targaryen child would truly be of ice and fire.)